PRISE = Pacific Islander/Asian American Resilience, Integrity, and Self-Empowerment through Education

-The PRISE Learning Community is a student support program that enhances the experiences of Pacific Islander and Southeast Asian students at American River College.
-It is open to all students, including first-year, continuing, and returning students from diverse ethnic and cultural backgrounds.
+PRISE is a student support program that enhances the experiences of Pacific Islanders and Asian American students at ARC.
+By fostering a supportive, culturally affirming, and empowering education, it strives to increase student success rates.
+It's open to all, including first-time, continuing, and returning students from diverse ethnic and cultural backgrounds.

 Students must join the PRISE Learning Community in order to access specific course offerings and services.

-Opportunity to connect with the Asian American/Pacific Islander (AAPI) campus community: students, faculty, staff, and administratorsCourses that focus on topics relevant to the AAPI communities
+- Opportunity to connect with the Asian American/Pacific Islander (AAPI) campus community: students, faculty, staff, and administrators.

 - Courses that focus on topics relevant to the AAPI communities